Amending the Lonely Runner Spectrum Conjecture: Preliminaries

 \begin{remark} However, for there to be a finite number of instances to check when $n - 1$ of the speeds are fixed, we need $\epsilon$ in Lemma \ref{lem3} to be non-trivially greater than $0$.
-If the $n - 1$ speeds form a tight speed set such that $\ML(v_1,\ldots,v_{n - 1}) = 1 / n$, then the Lemma is effectively useless if we want to ensure a loneliness value of at least $1 / n$ since $\epsilon = 0$.
+If the $n - 1$ speeds form a tight speed set such that $\ML(v_1,\ldots,v_{n - 1}) = 1 / n$, then the Lemma cannot ensure a loneliness value of at least $1 / n$ since $\epsilon = 0$.
 On the other hand, if we assume the Amended Loneliness Spectrum Conjecture \ref{con2} holds true for $n - 1$ runners and $v_1,\ldots,v_{n - 1}$ do not form a tight speed set, then $\ML(v_1,\ldots,v_{n - 1})$ must be non-trivially greater than $1 / n$ due to the discrete nature of the $[1 / n,1 / (n - 1))$ region. \end{remark}

-In the same vein, we introduce a novel technique for dealing with $2$ very fast runners.
+In the same vein, we introduce a method for dealing with $2$ very fast runners.

 \begin{lemma}[Two Very Fast Runners] Let $v_1 < v_2 < \cdots < v_n$ be positive integers $(n \geq 4)$ with $\ML(v_1,\ldots,v_{n - 2}) \geq L$.
 Then $\ML(v_1,\ldots,v_n) \geq \frac{1}{n}$ if

 \end{lemma}